SCons/scons/README.rst

 it in order to make changes and test them.

-Virtually all of the SCons functionality exists in the "build engine," the SCons subdirectory hierarchy that contains all of the modules that make up SCons.
-The scripts/scons.py wrapper script exists mainly to find the appropriate build engine library and then execute it.
+Virtually all of the SCons functionality exists in the "build engine," the ``SCons`` subdirectory hierarchy that contains all of the modules that make up SCons.
+The ``scripts/scons.py`` wrapper script exists mainly to find the appropriate build engine library and then execute it.

-In order to make your own changes locally and test them by hand, simply edit modules in the local SCons subdirectory tree and then running (see the section above about `Executing SCons Without Installing`_)::
+In order to make your own changes locally and test them by hand, simply edit modules in the local ``SCons`` subdirectory tree and then run (see the section above about `Executing SCons Without Installing`_)::

     $ python scripts/scons.py [arguments]